mylittletony/mylittletony.github.io/_posts/2015-09-24-integrating-mikrotik.markdown

 <img src="/images/community/tutorials/mikrotik/13a.png">
 </div>

-Then under the radius tab, enable radius
+Then under the radius tab, enable radius.
+The mac format must be **XX-XX-XX-XX-XX-XX** and **accounting should be enabled**.
+Otherwise you'll get no datas.
-<br>Ensure that the mac format is xx:xx:xx:xx:xx
-<br>And ensure that accounting is enabled

 <div class="text-center">
 <img src="/images/community/tutorials/mikrotik/13b.png">